Certification Hearings

 • Cover letter

-• Letter of support from your agency supervisor (members of the public may submit a letter of recommendation in lieu of a letter of support)
+• First Line Supervisors or below will need to submit a letter of support from their agency supervisor (members of the public may submit a letter of recommendation in lieu of a letter of support).
+Chiefs or Sheriffs will need to submit a letter of recommendation (personal or professional).

 Materials may be submitted to the Hearings Coordinator at kayla.wold@cjtc.wa.gov or mailed to WSCJTC, Attention Kayla Wold, 19010 1st Ave S. Burien, WA 98148.